The Structure of Matter: The Basic Particle Model

 NOTE:

-The concept of the "Basic Particle Model" of matter was presented initially at the Spring Conference of the German Physical Society (Deutsche Physikalische Gesellschaft) on 24 March 2000 in Dresden
+The concept of the "Basic Particle Model" of matter was first presented at the Spring Conference of the German Physical Society (Deutsche Physikalische Gesellschaft) on 24 March 2000 in Dresden

 by Albrecht Giese.